 IV.
 DIVERSITY STATEMENT

-- Dayton Metro Library values and ensures diversity and the variety that is found among its collections.
+- Dayton Metro Library values and ensures diversity and the variety that is found among its program calendar.
 We value a range of coverage in perspectives, presenters, audience, and subject matter.

 - We recognize that the diverse community the library serves needs diverse and inclusive programs and events.